Caroline Barron

 Barron served as president of the London and Middlesex Archaeological Society from 2008 to 2011.
 She was named president of the British Association For Local History in June 2016, succeeding David Hey.

 Barron is an honorary fellow of Somerville College, Oxford and was former president of the Somerville Association.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to education.

 Personal life

 Barron is the granddaughter of David George Hogarth, a noted archaeologist and decorated naval intelligence officer.
-In 1962, the then Caroline Hogarth married John Barron (1934–2008), a classical scholar and later Master of St Peter's College, Oxford.
-They had two daughters.
+In 1962, the then Caroline Hogarth married John Barron, a classical scholar and later Master of St Peter's College, Oxford.
+John Barron died in 2008; they had two daughters.